Important Application Information

 - Decisions are generally made by

-RAND's Summer Associate Program introduces outstanding graduate students to RAND, an institution that conducts research on a wide range of national security problems and domestic and international social policy issues.
+RAND's Summer Associate Program introduces outstanding graduate students to RAND, an institution that conducts research on a wide range of domestic and international social policy issues and matters of national security.

 RAND is committed to striving for diversity, equity, and inclusion.
 Research and analysis is enriched by diversity of talents, experiences, and perspectives.
 We encourage students from different racial/ethnic and cultural backgrounds, abilities, ages, gender, gender identity/expression, and other underrepresented groups to apply.

 The program runs in the summer months only.
 Summer Associates work at RAND full-time for a 12-week period.
-Our summer 2022 program will be remote/virtual.
+Our summer 2023 program will be a hybrid model including in-person work at one of RAND's four offices with remote flexibility or working fully remote from where you live.
 Positions will only be available for students residing in the U.S. (excluding U.S. territories) for the duration of the summer associate assignments.
+In-person positions are typically available in RAND's major U.S. offices—Santa Monica, CA; Washington, DC; Pittsburgh, PA; and Boston, MA.
+Office placement decisions depend on the availability of in-person mentorship.
 Students receive bi-weekly compensation and are given the opportunity to conduct research that can be completed during the summer they are at RAND.
-The summer earnings for 2022 will be approximately $14,000 (before taxes) for the 12 weeks of full-time research.
+The summer earnings for 2023 will be approximately $14,000 (before taxes) for the 12 weeks of full-time research.

 Program Team & Summer Associates